saeidadli/OTP-API/README.md

 2 - Isochrone: finds the area accessible from a location by PT.

-examples of both routing and isochrone can be found in the ```ipynb\example.ipynb```.
+examples of both routing and isochrone can be found in the ```ipynb\example.ipynb```. list of control variables for OTP queries can be found in ```http://dev.opentripplanner.org/apidoc/1.0.0/index.html```.

 ---